Vishal73040/BotBrowser/CLI_FLAGS.md

 ```

 **Features:**
-- Appears in window title bar
+- Appears in the window title bar
-- Shows on taskbar/dock icon
+- Shows on the taskbar/dock icon
-- Displays as label next to toolbar Refresh button
+- Displays as a label next to the Refresh button
-- Useful for managing multiple browser instances
+- Useful for managing multiple instances

 ### `--bot-cookies`
-**Session restoration and cookie management**
+Session restoration and cookie management.

 Accepts a JSON string containing cookie data for startup.